declare-lab/trust-align/docs/quickstart/README.md

     // Response correctness metrics

-    // Regardless of response type (refusal or answered), check if ground truth claim is in the reponse.
+    // Regardless of response type (refusal or answered), check if ground truth claim is in the response.
     "regular_claims_nli": 33.33333333333333,

-    // Only for qns with answered responses, check if ground truth claim is in the reponse.
+    // Only for qns with answered responses, check if ground truth claim is in the response.
     "answered_claims_nli": 33.33333333333333,

     // Calculate EM for all qns that are answered and answerable, avg by # of answered questions (EM_alpha)